-Under the State Constitution, the State's voters have the ability to initiate legislation and to modify existing statutes through the powers of initiative and referendum.
-Initiatives and referenda can be submitted to the voters each November upon receipt of a petition signed by at least 8% (initiatives) and 4% (referenda) of the number of voters registered and voting for the office of Governor at the preceding regular gubernatorial election.
-Regular gubernatorial elections occur every four years, with the next election to be held in November 2016.
+Under the State Constitution, the State's voters have the ability to initiate legislation and to modify existing legislation through the powers of initiative and referendum.
+Initiatives and referenda can be submitted to the voters (if an initiative to the people) or to the State Legislature (if an initiative to the State Legislature) each November upon receipt of a petition signed by at least 8% (initiatives) or 4% (referenda) of the number of voters registered and voting for the office of Governor at the preceding regular gubernatorial election.
+Regular gubernatorial elections occur every four years, with the most recent election held in November 2016.